Home arrow breadcrumb Blog arrow breadcrumb How to Cite Your Sources for your World of 8 Billion Video

 You may write your own music or use “stock” music that is included in some editing software.
 If you choose to write your own music, make sure you have the composer sign the Actor Release Form.

-Using Creative Commons
+Using Creative Commons for Images

-If you use photos for your video that fall under a Creative Commons license, please also link those in your citation list, along with the Creative Commons attribution.
 You can find Creative Commons photos to use on Google Images by using the filtering tools and selecting “Creative Commons licenses”.

 A screenshot of a Google image search, with an arrow pointing to the filter that allows users to select Creative Commons.